gekkeabt/LeasyCMS/README.md

 5: Enjoy!

-Changelog 3.2
+Options in admin panel
 --------

-- Better structure in the files
-- Code is better organized
-- A simpeler text editor
-- Bugs in the default theme are fixed
-- And some more little changes
+- Create a page
+- Edit a page ( the title and body )
+- Remove a page
+- Change sitename
+- Change sidebar content
+- Change footer